 IFLA published a report in July 2020 which reviewed 10 years worth of Return on Investment (ROI) studies.
 The link above is to the announcement and an abstract of the report.
 The full report is available here: https://www.ifla.org/files/assets/hq/library_roi.pdf

 The Ohio Library Council (OLC) publishes a calculator which a library can use to determine the value of services any individual receives.
-The current calculator uses cost data from 2017: https://libraryfunding.olc.org/libraries/roi-calculator/
+The calculator was updated in 2021: https://libraryfunding.olc.org/libraries/roi-calculator/

-The National Library of Medicine (part of the National Institutes of Health [NIH]) offers two calculators:
+The National Library of Medicine (part of the National Institutes of Health [NIH]) has a discussion of Cost/Benefit Analysis and Return on Investment and offers two calculators: